 Ebola virus disease is sometimes fatal.
 The sooner a person is given care, the better the chance they'll survive.

-But if you're visiting one of these areas, it's still a good idea to follow these simple precautions to minimise your risk of picking up potentially serious infections:
+Follow these simple precautions to minimise your risk of picking up potentially serious infections:

 - wash your hands frequently using soap and water – use alcohol hand rubs when soap isn't available

 - make sure fruit and vegetables are properly washed and peeled before you eat them

 - avoid physical contact with anyone who has possible symptoms of an infection

 - don't handle dead animals or their raw meat